 Heel problems are common in the UK, the reason behind this is because the heel is used so much.
 The heel is used in walking, standing, running, jumping.

 Common causes of sore heels

-This ailment is the most common cause of pain in the back of the heel.
+This is the most common cause of pain in the back of the heel.
 The Achilles tendon becomes inflamed and will cause pain first thing in the morning and after resting.
 It can also cause swelling and you may notice a lump in the tendon and ankle and calf stiffness.
 Achilles tendonitis is caused by a repetitive stress put on the tendon typically from tight or weak muscles.
 The treatments for this heel condition include rest, simple exercises, medications and injections.
 Although the treatment of this condition is quite simple and something that you can do at home, it is vital that you do go the doctor about this condition.
-Failing to may lead to further problems like bursitis.
+Failing to may lead to further problems.

 Other common causes of a sore heel include: